AndrewD-UA/HuffmanEncoding/README.md

 **Contributors: Andrew Dennison, Chris Reid, and Adam Fehse**

+NOTE: JUNIT 5 IS REQUIRED TO BE ADDED TO THE CLASSPATH TO RUN THE TEST CASES

 **Huffman Encoding Overview:**

 To use the code within this repository, you may either convert via console or call the methods directly.
 The class HuffmanConsole will provide a text interface for testing encoding and decoding.